 28. September 28th: Drink Beer Day

-We won't talk to you before you've celebrated this one.
+We won't talk to you before you've celebrated this magical beverage.

 30. September 29: Biscotti Day

-Surely it's no coincidence that this falls on the same day as International Coffee Day, and that's why we love the offbeat holiday gods.
+Surely it's no coincidence that this falls on the same day as National Coffee Day, and that's why we love the offbeat holiday gods.